kleinebre/rustgtk/README.md

 - src/examples/single_window_multi_dialog_interface.rs

-As the previous one, but has a single-window UI and keeps the dialogs all in the same window; a better match for a full-screen touchscreen app.
+As the previous one, but has a single-window UI and keeps the dialogs all in the same window;
+a better match for a full-screen touchscreen app.
+This also makes the dialog code more modular.